 Form What Is It For?
 How Do You Obtain It?
 You Submit It Annual Report (Scholarship Renewal) An online survey that updates the Cooke Foundation on your previous academic year, including campus and civic involvement, summer plans, and personal contact information.
 Cooke Foundation staff sends you a link to the online form; you access the form from the email invitation. at the end of each academic year-including the end of your final year of funding.
 It is required and serves as a renewal of your scholarship.
 Cost of Attendance Form (COA) Cooke Foundation's process for collecting specific costs for your tuition, fees, books, room and board, and living expenses at the school you will attend.
 The COA also collects scholarships and grants awarded to you by your school or other sources.
-COA worksheet available through the Cooke Access Portal (CAP). no later than July 20.
+COA worksheet available through the Cooke Access Portal (CAP). no later than end of August.
 Please collaborate with your institution's financial aid office as soon as possible in order to submit the COA.
-Use the worksheet to collect eligible costs and financial aid and submit to the foundation with required supporting documentation.
-Fall Update/ Spring Update Provides the Cooke Foundation with current information on your student status and academic progress.
-Cooke Foundation staff sends you a link to the online form; you access the form from the email invitation. each fall and spring.
-Academic Course Plan A required form for Undergraduate Transfer Scholars used to track the progress of degree required course work, map out remaining degree requirements, and project your graduation date.
-Cooke Foundation sends communication through CAP. by the end of September of your first term at your four-year institution.
-The scholar portal (CAP) will send you reminders.
-Summer Internship Program Application Forms If you are interested in participating in the summer internship program, you complete the forms to begin the approval process.
+Use the worksheet to collect eligible costs and financial aid and submit to the Foundation via CAP with the other required supporting documentation.
+Cooke Scholar Success Plan (CSSP) Allows scholars and their advisers to identify academic and career goals, action steps, and course plans to stay on-track Cooke Foundation sends communication through CAP. following Scholars Weekend Summer Internship Program Application Forms If you are interested in participating in the summer internship program, you complete the forms to begin the approval process.
 Accessible on the scholar homepage each spring. winter prior to the summer internship experience.

-Form What Is It For?
-How Do You Obtain It?
-You Submit It Change of Program Request Form Approval for any changes to your academic program (i.e., defer, study abroad during the regular academic year, extend graduation date).
+Change of Program Request Form Approval for any changes to your academic program (i.e., defer, study abroad during the regular academic year, extend graduation date).
 Contact your educational adviser about your reason for requesting a change.
 Approval is needed before the form is provided. at least six weeks prior to the alteration you wish to make.
 Cooke Foundation staff review the form to determine whether to grant the request.
 Summer Study Request Form To request funding for summer coursework, including summer study abroad.
 Contact staff to request the form.
-Requests are reviewed on a case-by-case basis and need approval to be funded by the Cooke Foundation. by no later than April 30 preceding the summer term.
+Requests are reviewed on a case- by-case basis and require Cooke Foundation approval . by no later than April 30 preceding the summer term.